North Hollywood shootout: Bank robbery

-Phillips and Mătăsăreanu, driving a white 1987 Chevrolet Celebrity, arrived at the Bank of America branch at the intersection of Laurel Canyon Boulevard and Archwood Street in North Hollywood around 9:16 a.m., and set their watch alarms for eight minutes, the police response time they had estimated.
+Phillips and Mătăsăreanu, driving a white 1987 Chevrolet Celebrity, arrived at the Bank of America branch at the intersection of Laurel Canyon Boulevard and Archwood Street in North Hollywood around 9:16 a.m., and set their watch alarms for eight minutes, the time they had estimated it would take police to get to the bank in response to an alarm.
 To come up with this timeframe, Phillips had used a radio scanner to monitor police transmissions prior to the robbery.
 As the two were walking in, they were spotted by two LAPD officers, Loren Farell and Martin Perello, who were driving down Laurel Canyon in a patrol car.
 Officer Farell issued a call on the radio: "15-A-43, requesting assistance, we have a possible 211 in progress at the Bank of America."
-211 is the code for robbery.

-As they entered the bank, each armed with a Norinco Type 56 S-1 rifle, Phillips and Mătăsăreanu forced a customer leaving the ATM lobby near the entrance into the bank and onto the floor.
+As they approached the bank entrance, each armed with a Norinco Type 56 rifle, Phillips and Mătăsăreanu forced a customer leaving the ATM lobby near the entrance into the bank and onto the floor.
 A security guard inside saw the scuffle and the heavily armed robbers and radioed his partner in the parking lot to call the police; the call was not received.
 Phillips shouted, "This is a fucking hold-up!" before he and Mătăsăreanu opened fire into the ceiling in an attempt to scare the approximately thirty bank staff and customers and to discourage resistance.

-Mătăsăreanu shot open the bulletproof door (which was designed to resist only low-velocity rounds) and gained access to the tellers and vault.
-The robbers forced assistant manager John Villigrana to open the vault.
-Villigrana obliged and began to fill the robbers' money bag.
+Mătăsăreanu, using his Norinco rifle, shot open the bulletproof door (which was designed to resist only low-velocity pistol ammunition) and gained access to the tellers and vault.
+The robbers forced assistant manager John Villigrana to open the vault and begin to fill their money bag.
 However, due to a change in the bank's delivery schedule, the vault contained significantly less than the $750,000 the gunmen had expected.

 Mătăsăreanu, enraged at this development, argued with Villigrana and demanded more.
 In an apparent show of frustration, Mătăsăreanu then fired a full drum magazine of 75 rounds into the bank's safe, destroying much of the remaining money.
 He then attempted to open the bank's ATM, but due to a change in policies, the branch manager no longer had access to the money inside.
 Before leaving, the robbers locked the hostages in the bank vault.
-In the end, the two left with $303,305 and three dye packs which later exploded, ruining the money they stole.
+In the end, the two left with $303,305 and three dye packs which later exploded, ruining a portion of the money they stole.